OpenTechStrategies/lisc-ttm/DESIGN.md

 1. Click on "Download" link on exports page and the file begins downloading seamlessly.
 This is how downloads work for users currently.

+     ### What does the URL of that link look like?

      a.
 Will the script know that the user is authenticated simply by virtue of the user navigating to the script from the exports page?

+        ### Wouldn't the script do authentication the same way the
+        ### rest of the system does -- that is, by checking the cookie?

 2. What will happen is that the link will trigger some script to retrieve the file from a directory that is not visible to users.